cuijiyao01/docker-k8s-training/_internal/LFS258_Content.md

-# Agenda of the Linux Foundation Course for Certified Kubernetes Admin (CKA)
+# Linux Foundation Course for Certified Kubernetes Admin (CKA)

-Course key: LFS258  (version 2)
+What does the LFS258 course contain as topics (rough overview)

  1. Course Introduction
  2. Basics of Kubernetes